Adaptive Hamiltonian Variational Integrators and Symplectic Accelerated Optimization: Conclusions

-Due to the degeneracy of the Hamiltonian, adaptive variational integrators based on the Poincar\'e transformation should be constructed using discrete Hamiltonians, which are type II or III generating functions.
+Due to the degeneracy of the Hamiltonian, adaptive variational integrators based on the Poincar\'e transformation should be constructed using discrete Hamiltonians, which are Type II or III generating functions.
 This has potential implications for the numerical properties of such integrators, and might explain why there has only been a limited amount of work on the construction of adaptive variational integrators based on the traditional Lagrangian perspective.
 The efficiency of the resulting integrator is largely based upon a proper choice of the monitor function $g$, and more research is needed to find a general choice of $g$ that maintains a decent level of efficiency.

-Galerkin variational integrators are likely to be a more promising choice than Taylor variational integrators, since the cost of evaluating the monitor function and its derivatives should be lower.
+We have also noted that the gain in efficiency provided by adaptivity depends on the properties of the Hamiltonian dynamical system, and tends to be more significant in regions of high curvature of the Hamiltonian in the vector field.
+We focused primarily on Taylor variational integrators, but Galerkin variational integrators are likely to be very promising as well, since the cost of evaluating the monitor function and its derivatives should be low.
 In addition, the Galerkin approximation scheme may help inform a better choice of monitor function, due to the extensive literature on efficient \textit{a posteriori} error estimation. \textit{A posteriori} error estimation, in general, would be a nice addition to give some guarantees on global accuracy.